-All these injuries could leave you with medical bills, the inability to work for a long time, chronic pain, or requiring some form of medical equipment or medication.
-You shouldn’t have to deal with the financial pressures of recovery for an accident that was someone else’s fault.
-Our Little Rock truck accident lawyers are ready to hold the right people accountable and help you get through this.
+All these injuries could leave you with massive medical bills, the inability to work for a long time, chronic pain, and/or the requirement of medical equipment or long-term medication.
+If the collision you or a loved one was involved in was caused by negligence, our Little Rock truck accident lawyers are ready to hold the right people accountable and help you get through this.

 If you decide to hire a truck accident lawyer to represent your best interests after you or someone you love was in a trucking wreck, your legal team will investigate why the accident occurred and what could have been done to prevent it from occurring in the first place.
 Your Arkansas truck accident attorney will also determine how it affected you.
 We will examine the medical records that detail your diagnosis and any tests, treatments, or medication you’ve needed as part of your recovery.
 We will also calculate the care you’ll need in the future.

 In Arkansas, there are certain types of damages you may be eligible for after a truck accident.
 The most common include property damages, medical damages, lost wages, mental pain and suffering, and punitive damages.
 Your lawyer will work to ensure your settlement offer is fair.

 Property damages refer to the damages done to your car or other property.
 Medical expenses include the hospital bills you incurred for treatment at the time of the accident, in addition to future care.
 Lost wages refer to the money you lost because of time away from work to recover.
 Mental pain and suffering, which is difficult to calculate, is for the emotional pain related to the accident.
 Punitive damages are only awarded in the event the driver of the other vehicle was acting with malice or reckless disregard.